impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 This shell function gets defined by the `eval "$(rbenv init -)"` call in your shell config, each time you open a new terminal tab.
 When responding to a command, UNIX checks for shell functions before it checks your `PATH` for any commands.
 Because of this, the shell function is what gets run when you type `rbenv` into your terminal.

-One of the things the shell function does is execute [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147-L152){:target="_blank" rel="noopener"}, which checks if the command that the user is running begins with `sh-`.
+One of the things the shell function does is execute [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147-L152){:target="_blank" rel="noopener" }, which checks if the command that the user is running begins with `sh-`.
 If it does, it runs `eval` plus the name of the command with its `sh-` prefix.
 Otherwise, it runs the command via the `command` command (which we discussed earlier).
-[This was also the case](https://github.com/rbenv/rbenv/blob/9fdce5d069946417d481fd878c5c005db5b4539c/libexec/rbenv-init#L151){:target="_blank" rel="noopener"} at the the time [the error was reported](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener"}.
+[This was also the case](https://github.com/rbenv/rbenv/blob/9fdce5d069946417d481fd878c5c005db5b4539c/libexec/rbenv-init#L151){:target="_blank" rel="noopener" } at the the time [the error was reported](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener" }.

 It's **this** call to `eval` that is erroring out.
 We can prove that to ourselves by changing that block of code in `rbenv-init` to look like the following: